Demophon of Athens: King of Athens

 Not all sources, however, accepted the tradition of Demophon's death in Cyprus, stating he was one of the few heroes fortunate enough to return home safely.
 In Euripides' play Heracleidae, and in other sources, Demophon became king of Athens, having succeeded Menestheus after the latter's death (said to have occurred in 1183 B.C.).
 In the play, Demophon granted the children of Heracles, fleeing from Eurystheus, refuge and land in Athens.
 As Eurystheus prepared to attack, an oracle told Demophon that he would win if and only if a noble virgin was sacrificed to Persephone.
-Macaria, daughter of Heracles, volunteered for the sacrifice and a spring was named the Macarian spring in her honor.
+Macaria, a daughter of Heracles, volunteered for the sacrifice and a spring was named the Macarian spring in her honor.

 Another tale has been related of Demophon pertaining to the hero Diomedes, or, in other versions, Agamemnon.
 The story goes that, one night, Diomedes landed on the coast of Attica after a storm and, after failing to recognize the land, began ravaging it.
 King Demophon marched out against the invaders, and, after the Athenians slew numerous Argives, was successful enough to wrest the Palladium from Diomedes, who had taken it from Troy.
 However, in the confusion of the nighttime fray, the king accidentally killed a fellow Athenian by trampling him with his horse.
-Shortly thereafter, the court of the Ephetae was established with the purpose of trying Demophon for his crime.
+Shortly thereafter, the court of the Ephetae was established by Demophon, with the initial purpose of trying himself for his crime.
 This tribunal would later be given jurisdiction over all murder cases.
 The tribunal was made up of 50 Athenians, as well as 50 Argives, all aged upwards of 50.
-Demophon submitted himself as the first person to be tried by the court, with the verdict of his case being unknown.
+Demophon submitted himself as the first person to be tried by the court, with the verdict of his case being unknown, nevertheless, he continued on as King of Athens.

 Later, Orestes, seeking asylum after avenging his father, Agamemnon, by murdering his mother and her lover, arrived in Athens during Demophon's reign.
 As Orestes arrived during the celebration of the Anthesteria, precautions were taken by the king that he would not pollute the sacred rights, resulting in the second day of the festival, called Choes.
 Orestes was tried at Athens by the Erinyes, and was acquitted by Athena's tiebreaking vote, although his madness continued.